jonhnet/nginx-googlesignin/README.md

 end up invoking the authorizer again -- but this time with JWT's credentials stored in the request's cookie.

-The example google login page must be changed to include the Google API Client ID you created in the first step.
+The example Google login page must be changed to include the Google API Client ID you created in the first step.
 Then rename the file `google-login.html`.

 ### authorizer and its config file